 Consumers love all-you-can-eat pizza buffets, so why not treat your customers to a sweet deal like all-you-can-eat pie?
-This promotional idea gains special allure during the height of pie season in October and November.
+This promotional idea gains special allure during the height of pie season, but can be effective at any time of the year.
 Your bakery can join in the fun, too, and you are sure to profit from this creative endeavor.

 Pie Nights at Dominique Ansel Bakery feature flavors of pie such as salted-caramel apple, key lime coconut meringue, flambéed banana cream, blackberry and gin with roasted hazelnut crumble, strawberry rhubarb, and heirloom tomato with fresh ricotta.